revng/revng/share/doc/revng/references/cli/revng-project-analyze.md

 The documentation describes [what an analysis is](../../user-manual/key-concepts/artifacts-and-analyses.md#analyses).

-The project must have been created with [`revng2 project init`](revng2-project-init.md) first, so that a `revng.yml` is present in the working directory.
+The project must have been created with [`revng project init`](revng-project-init.md) first, so that a `revng.yml` is present in the working directory.

 OPTIONS
 -------